Add a tag to a note

 - Select the tags you want to add to the notes, then tap Done.

-If you create a tag on a device with iOS 15 or iPadOS 15, it will show up in Notes on your other Apple devices if they're using at least the latest version of iOS 14, iPadOS 14 or macOS Big Sur.
+If you create a tag on a device with iOS 15 or iPadOS 15, it shows up in Notes on your other Apple devices if they're using at least the latest version of iOS 14, iPadOS 14, or macOS Big Sur.
 If your other devices are using an older software version, the note with the tag will be hidden.

-When you share a tagged note with someone who's using at least the latest version of iOS 14, iPadOS 14 or macOS Big Sur, they'll see the tagged word but it won't appear as an actual tag until they add it as a tag.
-If you try to share a tagged note with someone who's using an older software version, they won't see the note at all.
+When you share a tagged note with someone who's using at least the latest version of iOS 14, iPadOS 14, or macOS Big Sur, they see the tagged word but it doesn't appear as an actual tag until they add it as a tag.
+If you try to share a tagged note with someone who’s using an older software version, they don't see the note at all.

 You can't lock a note that has a tag and you can't add a tag to a locked note.